 The house needs a lot of work.
 There isn’t anything that doesn’t need doing.
 Oh except the windows but every room needs total renovation.

 So, the big question.
-How much did it cost?
+How much did a house in Bulgaria cost?

 So far we’ve paid less than £11,000 for the house + land, agent, translator and the notary fees and taxes.

 We estimate over time there’ll be about £30,000 worth of renovations.
 You should allow somewhere between £20-50,000 depending on the size of the house.